michaelshimeles/Crypto-Portfolio-Tracker/README.md

 - Coingecko API
 - Tradingview Integration

+In-order for this to work, user must "pip install pycoingecko"

 **Let's talk about the design**

 I wanted to go for a simple look, so bootstrap was perfect for the job.